 Advanced Host Monitor package.

 Enterprise license for Advanced Host Monitor already includes 1 RCC license.
-Holders of a Lite, Standard or
+Holders of a Starter or

 Professional licenses may buy an additional Remote Control Console license separately.

 RCC allows you to work with HostMonitor which is running on a remote system just like you work with HostMonitor

 when it is started on your local system.
 RCC has exactly same interface as the one of the HostMonitor.
 Via RCC you

 will be able to modify alert profiles, reports, change any option, edit mail templates, create new or modify

 - All data transmission between HostMonitor and RCC is encrypted and password protected;

 - HostMonitor & RCC allow you to setup different user accounts with different sets of permissions;

 - Several operators may connect to the same instance of HostMonitor at the same time.